PMW3/tic-tac-toe/README.md

 # tic-tac-toe
 Title: "Tic-Tac-Toe" Project game

-This game made with Java, allows for a user("player") or two users to play once downloaded(main.java for the game).
+This game made with Java, allows for a user("player") or two users to play once downloaded (Main.java for the game).
 Upon each start a player will be assigned as "X" and the other "O".
   The Game will prompt one of the two at random to play first.
   A board will print out with numbered positions (1-9).